borisshoes/ScalemailPlanner/README.md

 ## Installation
 The GUI is a single-file python script.
 You can clone the repo or download the zip file in the [Releases](https://github.com/borisshoes/ScalemailPlanner/releases) page to a directory of your choice.

+**Alternatively, you can download the pre-compiled EXE file and run that.**

 Installation Steps:
 1) Download and install Python from [https://www.python.org/downloads/](https://www.python.org/downloads/)
 2) Download the ZIP file from the [Releases](https://github.com/borisshoes/ScalemailPlanner/releases) page and unzip the folder.